'Very clever and ferociously hardworking'

-Stephen’s practice is a mixture of criminal defence, criminal prosecution and professional disciplinary work.
+Stephen’s practice is a mixture of criminal prosecution, criminal defence and professional disciplinary work.
 He has extensive jury trial experience across the full range of criminal offences; appearing as junior alone, led junior and leading junior.
 He has appeared in the Court of Appeal Criminal Division for both appellants and the Crown.
+He is a Level 4 Prosecutor and member of the CPS Specialist Fraud Panel.

-In recent times Stephen has specialised in fraud and financial crime.
-He is ranked in the financial crime section of the 2015 edition of Chambers and Partners.
-He is frequently instructed by the Specialist Fraud Division of the Crown Prosecution Service in cases of VAT fraud, income tax fraud, money laundering and large scale benefit fraud.
+Stephen specialises in fraud and financial crime.
+He is a ranked junior in Chambers and Partners (Financial Crime) and is frequently instructed by the Specialist Fraud Division of the Crown Prosecution Service in cases of VAT fraud, income tax fraud, money laundering and large scale benefit fraud.
 As a consequence of this work, he has acquired considerable experience of confiscation and forfeiture under the Proceeds of Crime Act.
 He has a detailed knowledge of the disclosure regime and related law.

-Since 2008, Stephen has been instructed by the Association of Chartered Certified Accountants as a case presenter, regularly appearing at Disciplinary and Appeal Tribunals concerning matters of professional discipline and financial irregularity.
-He also provides written advice to the Association on matters of regulatory law.
+Since 2008, Stephen has been instructed in a number of cases by the Association of Chartered Certified Accountants as a case presenter.
+He has also provided written advice to the Association on matters of regulatory law.

 Operation Veneer (2014) (Southwark CC) Prosecution junior in a money laundering prosecution based around a central London bureau de change.
 The bureau converted in excess of £100 million of criminal proceeds.